iotaledger/iota-wiki/docs/learn/about-iota/energy-efficiency.md

 # Energy efficiency

-This page explains the energy efficiency experienced in IOTA.
+This page details IOTA's energy consumption on a per transaction basis.

 ## Complications with measuring transactions.